pburkholder/eponymous-principles/presentation.md

 # What makes for a good eponymous principle?

-* True - with empirical evidence
+* True - with empirical evidence, or
 * True - with weight of lived experience
 * Predictive or explanatory value

-^ So, in addition to having "truthiness" is should also have predictive or explanatory value
+^ So, in addition to having "truth value it should also have predictive or explanatory value

-^ Consider Gall's Law in this light: It is theoretically true, and true from lived experience and has predictive value.
+^ Consider Gall's Law in this light: It is true from lived experience and has predictive value.

 ---